rundeck-plugins/h2-v2-migration/README.md

     $_>/bin/sh migration.sh -f ${backup_directory}/grailsdb.mv.db -u ${username} -p ${password}

-The `-f` option is required and should be the full path to the backup database file.
+- The `-f` parameter is required and should be the full path to the backup database file.
+- The optional `-u` parameter is used for database username.
+If it is not provided, an empty string will be used.
+- The optional `-p` parameter is used for database password.
+If it is not provided, an empty string will be used.

 By default, the `username` and `password` parameters are both empty string.
-If you have any custom setup, please use your customized value.
+If you have any custom setup, please use your customized values.